Anita Daniel

 – exciting techniques and projects-

-My annual 30 week teaching program is now completed, with effect from Wednesday 22th June 2022
+My annual 30 week teaching program is now completed, with effect from Tuesday 20th June 2023.

-It is my intention to start a new 30 week academic year, on Tuesday 04th October and Wednesday 05th October 2022.
-This will be run as the previous format of 3 x 10 week blocks, and will include agreed holiday breaks which will comply with local school/college holidays.
+It is my intention to start a new 30 week academic year, on Tuesday 03rd October and Wednesday 04th October 2023.
+This will be run as the previous format of 3 x 10 weeks blocks, and will include agreed holiday breaks which will comply with local school/college holidays.

 Hopefully there will still be places available to welcome new students who are interested in joining, and I am still accepting inquiries from Art Clubs and Societies about Demonstrations/Workshops in the surrounding areas of Yorkshire.